Mass killings under communist regimes: Ideology

 According to Rummel, the killings committed by communist regimes can best be explained as the result of the marriage between absolute power and the absolutist ideology of Marxism.
 Rummel states that "communism was like a fanatical religion.
 It had its revealed text and its chief interpreters.
 It had its priests and their ritualistic prose with all the answers.
 It had a heaven, and the proper behavior to reach it.
 It had its appeal to faith.
 And it had its crusades against nonbelievers.
 What made this secular religion so utterly lethal was its seizure of all the state's instruments of force and coercion and their immediate use to destroy or control all independent sources of power, such as the church, the professions, private businesses, schools, and the family."
 Rummels writes that Marxist communists saw the construction of their utopia as "though a war on poverty, exploitation, imperialism and inequality.
 And for the greater good, as in a real war, people are killed.
 And, thus, this war for the communist utopia had its necessary enemy casualties, the clergy, bourgeoisie, capitalists, wreckers, counterrevolutionaries, rightists, tyrants, rich, landlords, and noncombatants that unfortunately got caught in the battle.
-In a war millions may die, but the cause may be well justified, as in the defeat of Hitler and an utterly racist Nazism.
+In war millions may die, but the cause may be well justified, as in the defeat of Hitler and an utterly racist Nazism.
 And to many communists, the cause of a communist utopia was such as to justify all the deaths."

 Benjamin Valentino writes that "apparently high levels of political support for murderous regimes and leaders should not automatically be equated with support for mass killing itself.
 Individuals are capable of supporting violent regimes or leaders while remaining indifferent or even opposed to specific policies that these regimes and carried out."
 Valentino quotes Vladimir Brovkin as saying that "a vote for the Bolsheviks in 1917 was not a vote for Red Terror or even a vote for a dictatorship of the proletariat."
 According to Valentino, such strategies were so violent because they economically dispossess large numbers of people, commenting: "Social transformations of this speed and magnitude have been associated with mass killing for two primary reasons.
 First, the massive social dislocations produced by such changes have often led to economic collapse, epidemics, and, most important, widespread famines. ...
 The second reason that communist regimes bent on the radical transformation of society have been linked to mass killing is that the revolutionary changes they have pursued have clashed inexorably with the fundamental interests of large segments of their populations.
 Few people have proved willing to accept such far-reaching sacrifices without intense levels of coercion."
 According to Jacques Sémelin, "communist systems emerging in the twentieth century ended up destroying their own populations, not because they planned to annihilate them as such, but because they aimed to restructure the 'social body' from top to bottom, even if that meant purging it and recarving it to suit their new Promethean political imaginaire."